NEXT UP ON this.

 The third type of hackers are the black hats.
 This group breaks into computer systems for profit or other dubious motives.
 ‘They’re often very knowledgeable when it comes to penetrating digital defences, and are behind many of the attacks you hear about in the news,’ Dr Patterson says.
 Sometimes black hat hackers work as individuals, but often they come together to form hacker collectives, or are even sponsored by companies and countries to carry out attacks on rivals.

-'They’re often very knowledgeable when it comes to penetrating digital defences, and are behind many of the attacks you hear about in the news'
+'(Black hats are) often very knowledgeable when it comes to penetrating digital defences, and are behind many of the attacks you hear about in the news.'

 Dr Nick Patterson,